Skip to content

 5. Appends a snapshot to offer_price_snapshots linked to the new binding via triggered_by_binding_id.

-The $candidate MUST have its segments relation eager-loaded — the policy comparator reads them.
+The $candidate MUST have its segments relation eager-loaded — the projection sync reads the primary itinerary indices off it.

 recordPriceRefresh(Offer $offer, string $reason)